Step One: Tell

-You are just getting started.
-This step is all about creating context and safety.
-Here is what to do.
+Key takeaway: You are just getting started.
+Step one is all about creating context and safety.

 1. Brief intro and context: